djzager/ansible-role-hello-world-k8s/README.md

 [![Build Status](https://travis-ci.org/djzager/ansible-role-hello-world-k8s.svg?branch=master)](https://travis-ci.org/djzager/ansible-role-hello-world-k8s)

 Manages a Hello World application in Kubernetes|OpenShift.
-This project also includes the necessary bits for deploying this role as an Operator in a Kubernetes|OpenShift cluster.
+This project also includes the necessary bits for deploying this role with Ansible Operator in a Kubernetes|OpenShift cluster.

 # Requirements